 It became the main residence of the Kings of France in the 10th century, becoming a major economic powerhouse on the Right Bank, with the trade of wheat, fish and cloth along the river.

-A large market was founded in 1110 called the Marché de Rungis in the center of what is today the 2nd arrondissement of Paris.
-(Rungis has now been moved outside the city on the north side.)
+A large market was founded in 1110 called the Marché les Halles in the center of what is today the 1st arrondissement of Paris.
+(The food market has now been moved outside the city to the town of Rungis on the south side.)
 Today, the area is a large mall and metro station known as Chatelet-Les Halles.

 9. The Château du Louvre is built to protect trade